AlaaAlmutawa/TPC-DI/README.md

 2. Place the same JSON key created for the service account into the key folder.

+3. Update path_to_private_key variable in customer_mgmt_helpers.py to match the json key file name.

 ## Executing the DAG on Airflow

 ### Constants.py